William Benson (abbot)

-William Benson (died 1549) was an English Benedictine, the last Abbot of Westminster and first Dean of Westminster.
+William Benson (1495 – 1549) was an English Benedictine, the last Abbot of Westminster and first Dean of Westminster.
 He was a friend of Thomas Cranmer, and belonged to the evangelical circle around Cranmer that included Thomas Goodrich, Hugh Latimer and Thomas Thirlby.

 Life

 A native of Boston, Lincolnshire, Benson was apparently educated in some religious house belonging to the Benedictine order, of which he was a member.
 He took, according to custom in the order, the name of the town where he was born (i.e. Boston).
 He resumed the name Benson in later life.
 Until 1521, when he graduated B.D. at Cambridge University, little is known of him.
 He took the degree of D.D. in 1528.

 Two years later he appears as one of the doctors to whom the university referred the question of the validity of the marriage of Henry VIII with Catharine of Aragon, when its opinion on the matter was sought by the king, and voted with the majority against the marriage.
 In the following year (27 March 1531) he was elected abbot of the Benedictine Burton Abbey, Burton-on-Trent.
 About 1532–3 he resigned this office to be elected abbot of Westminster, although not a previous member of the chapter, as every abbot had been since William Humez, who died in 1222.
 It is probable that a sum of 661l.
 13s.
 4d., which Cromwell received from him about the same time, was a part of the price of the preferment, and the 500l., to secure which three of the best manors belonging to the abbey were assigned to Cromwell and Paulet shortly after his election, may have been the balance (cf. Letters and Papers, Foreign and Domestic, Henry VIII, vi.
 578, No. 25).